Vonng/pigsty/docs/v-config.md

-# Pigsty Configuration
+# Pigsty Configure

-> Pigsty uses declarative [configuration](v-config.md)：the user configures the description state and Pigsty adjusts the real component to the expected state.
+> Pigsty uses declarative [config](v-config.md)： the user configures the description state and Pigsty adjusts the real component to the expected state.

-Pigsty defines the infrastructure and database clusters through **configuration inventories** (Inventory), and each set of Pigsty [deployments](d-deploy.md)  has a corresponding **configuration**：Whether it is a production environment with a few hundred clusters or a local sandbox with 1 core and 1 GB, there is no difference in Pigsty except for the configuration content.
-Pigsty's configuration uses the "Infra as Data" philosophy: users describe their requirements through declarative configuration, and Pigsty adapts the real components to the desired state.
+Pigsty defines the infrastructure and database clusters through **Inventory**, and each set of Pigsty [deploy](d-deploy.md)  has a corresponding **config**： Whether it is a production env with a few hundred clusters or a local sandbox with 1 core and 1 GB, there is no difference in Pigsty except for the config content.
+Pigsty's config uses the "Infra as Data" philosophy: users describe their requirements through the declarative config, and Pigsty adapts the real components to the desired state.

-In form, the concrete implementation of the configuration list can be either the default local [configuration file](#配置文件)，or dynamic configuration data from [CMDB](t-cmdb.md)，both presented in this article with the default YAML configuration file [`pigsty.yml`](https://github.com/Vonng/pigsty/blob/master/pigsty.yml) as an example.
-In the [configuration process](#配置过程), Pigsty detects the current node environment and automatically generates the recommended configuration file.
+In form, the concrete implementation of the inventory can be either the default local [config file](#配置文件)， or dynamic config data from [CMDB](t-cmdb.md)， both presented in this article with the default YAML config file [`pigsty.yml`](https://github.com/Vonng/pigsty/blob/master/pigsty.yml) as an example.
+In the [configure](#配置过程), Pigsty detects the current node env and automatically generates the recommended config file.

-**Configuration list** is mainly composed of [configuration items](#configuration items).
-Pigsty provides 220 configuration parameters that can be configured at multiple [levels](#levels of configuration items), and most of the parameters can be used directly with default values.
-Configuration items can be divided into four major categories according to [class](# configuration class):  [INFRA/infrastructure](v-infra.md)， [NODES/host nodes](v-nodes.md)， [PGSQL/PG database](v-pgsql.md)， [REDIS/Redis database](v-redis.md)，and can be further subdivided into 32 subcategories.
+**Inventory** is mainly composed of [config entries](#configuration items).
+Pigsty provides 220 config parameters that can be configured at multiple [levels](#levels of configuration items), and most of the parameters can be used directly with default values.
+Config entry can be divided into four major categories according to [class](# configuration class):  [INFRA/infrastructure](v-infra.md)， [NODES/host nodes](v-nodes.md)， [PGSQL/PG](v-pgsql.md)， [REDIS/Redis](v-redis.md)， and can be further subdivided into 32 subcategories.

 --------------

 ## Configure

 Go to the Pigsty project directory and execute `configure`.
-Pigsty will generate a configuration file based on the current machine environment, a process called **Configure**.
+Pigsty will generate a **config file** based on the current machine env, a process called **Configure**.

 ```bash
 ./configure [-n|--non-interactive] [-d|--download] [-i|--ip <ipaddr>] [-m|--mode {auto|demo}]
 ```

-`configure` will check the following things, minor problems will be automatically attempted to be fixed, otherwise an error will be reported to exit.
+`configure` will check the following things, minor problems will be fixed automatically, otherwise, it will prompt an error to exit.

 ```bash
 check_kernel     # kernel        = Linux